waldrain/waldrain.github.io/pv.md

 With the 40 panels on the NE roof, we have 3 kWp, Dachausrichtung -56 degrees (0 = S, -90 = E), Neigungswinkel 45 degrees.
 According to [echtsolar.de PV-Ertragsrechner](https://echtsolar.de/photovoltaik-rechner/ertrag),
-the yearly yield will be 2712 kWh with only 24 and 25 kWh per month in december and janaury, respectively, only 0.75 kWh per day.
+the yearly yield will be 2712 kWh with only 73 and 76 kWh per month in december and janaury, respectively, over 2.3 kWh per day.

 Comparing with moniwonig yield; unfortunately, January is missing.
 Consumption C and average yield per day in kWh on various later dates early in the year: